233679/Class-notes/Computer-Science/Long Answer Planning.md

 - Simple instruction set - slower processing speed for more complicated tasks
 - Larger code size - Less applications can be stored
 - Cheaper to buy - charities not much money
-- Does not require much power to opperate - less batteries - lighter device, easier transport
+- Does not require much power to operate - less batteries - lighter device, easier transport

 #### Evaluation
-- RISC requires less power so smaller batteris - light devices (essential as mobile primay use case)
+- RISC requires less power so smaller batteris - light devices (essential as mobile primary use case)
 - RISC is cheaper and charity has limited money so will be better able to afford devices
 - RISC processers can be slower but charity work is not compute intensive
-- Less applications can be stored, but alot of office applications are browser based Recomend RISC
+- Less applications can be stored, but alot of office applications are browser based Recommend RISC

 ### MS
 - Most software is CISC